BGKO History & Former members

 A new powerful album, “Nova Era” (Oct.
 2020) is released, reafirming BGKO as one of the most acclaimed bands in traditional music interpretation, respecting the ancestors while living in our times, encompassing qualities ranging from classical to modern music.

-2021 has brought us back to stages in Spain, Poland, France, Italy, Serbia, Albania, Croatia, Switzerland and Turkey, and in 2022 the list keeps on growing.
+After the incorporation of Fernando Salinas as new BGKO accordionist, 2021 has brought us back to stages in Spain, Poland, France, Italy, Serbia, Albania, Croatia, Switzerland and Turkey, and in 2022 the list keeps on growing.